Scenarios

 Figure 2 shows how servers (ECSs or BMSs) in a VPC provide services accessible from the Internet using DNAT.

-• Allowing servers in an on-premises data center to communicate with the Internet
+- Allowing on-premises servers to communicate with the Internet

 In certain Internet, gaming, e-commerce, and financial scenarios, a large number of servers in a private cloud are connected to a VPC through Direct Connect or VPN.
 If such servers need secure, high-speed Internet access or need to provide services accessible from the Internet, you can deploy a NAT gateway and configure SNAT and DNAT rules to meet their requirements.